MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-promoted-action-property.md

 # Promoted (Action) Property
 > **Version**: _Available from runtime version 1.0._

-Sets the value that indicates whether the selected action is promoted, which means that it is elevated to a promoted category in the action bar, as well as the group where is it defined. **Promoted** can also be set on Profiles, see [Promoted (Profiles) Property](devenv-promoted-profile-property.md).
+Sets the value that indicates whether the selected action is promoted, which means that it is elevated to a promoted category in the action bar, as well as the group where is it defined. **Promoted** can also be set on Profiles, see [Promoted (Profiles) Property](../devenv-promoted-profile-property.md).

+> [!NOTE]
+> With [!INCLUDE [prod_short](includes/prod_short.md)] 2022 release wave 2, the way that you promote actions on pages or page extensions has changed.
+Promoting actions is defined in a specific section of the page definition and contains a reference to the action.
+For more information, see [Promoted Actions](devenv-promoted-actions.md).

 ## Applies to